Search

 In brief

-• If circumstances change after the divorce, the parenting plan can be adjusted through mutual consultation or via the court.
-More about amending a parenting plan.
+• In the event of a significant change in circumstances, the plan can be adjusted through mutual consultation or via the court.
+Read more about amending a parenting plan.

 What is included in a parenting plan?

-Division of care
+Division of care.

 The division of care regulates how time and upbringing tasks are shared between the parents.
 It includes agreements on daily care, the distribution of school holidays and public holidays, and arrangements for illness or special circumstances.
 In the case of co-parenting, an equal distribution is established; with a primary residence arrangement, the child lives with one parent and has contact with the other parent at fixed times.

-Child support
+Child support.

-Information and communication
+Information and communication.

-Additional agreements
+Additional agreements.

 When is a parenting plan mandatory?